opencypher/cypherdb/src/content/docs/cypher/subquery.md

 A subquery is a query that's called from an enclosing outer query, and executes within its own scope.
 It is defined in Cypher within curly braces `{}`, and unlike [DDL subqueries](/import/copy-from-subquery), a Cypher subquery cannot contain a `RETURN` clause.
-The supported subqueries in Kuzu's implementation of openCypher are listed below.
+The supported subqueries in CypherDB's implementation of openCypher are listed below.

 ## EXISTS